mcinteerj/mongodb-graphql-lab/docs/02-mongodb-stitch-graphql.md

 You'll notice a blue bar appear at the top of your window explaining that you have new changes that are yet to be deployed.
 Click `Review & Deploy Changes` then click `Deploy` in order to deploy the changes you've made.
 > <img src="./images/02-mongodb-stitch-graphql/stitch-8.png" height="250">

 Nice!
-Now you've created your first stitch app and configured it to allow anonymous users to read all data.
+Now you've created your first Realm app and configured it to allow anonymous users to read all data.
 Next we'll configure the GraphQL endpoint.

 # GraphQL Configuration
 The first thing we need to do is define a schema for GraphQL to use when reading the data.
-MongoDB Stitch can automatically generate a schema by sampling the dataset you loaded earlier.
+MongoDB Realm can automatically generate a schema by sampling the dataset you loaded earlier.
 Click on the `Schema` tab, and then click `Generate Schema`.
 > <img src="./images/02-mongodb-stitch-graphql/graphql-1.png" height="250">

 Click `Generate Schema`.
-Stitch will sample 1,000 documents from the movies collection in order to generate a GraphQL Schema.
+Realm will sample 1,000 documents from the movies collection in order to generate a GraphQL Schema.
 > <img src="./images/02-mongodb-stitch-graphql/graphql-2.png" height="300">

 Next, click `Save` in order to save the schema you have generated.